Raskelof/FIFA-Tournament-Web-App/README.md

 Player ranking calculation and the 10% rule
 -------------

 The rules are simple but a litle bit diffrent.
 The tournament is a race between individual players but you get individual ranking points on all kinds of matches(single, doubles or more).
 All players starts out with 1000 ranking points and when you win a match you earn 10% of your opponents ranking points.
-If you team up with another player, you can only loose as much as 10% of the lowest ranked player.
+If you team up with another player, you can only loose as much as 10% of the lowest ranked player in your team.

 Contributors
 -------------